-- 9. Development involving the loss of open space will be granted permission where: - a.
+- 8. The Development of existing open space will be granted permission where: - a.
 The proposal includes alternative provision that is equivalent or better in terms of quantity, quality, accessibility and management arrangements - b.
-The loss of poor quality open space is outweighed by the public benefits of the development - c.
-Evidence can be provided that the open space site is no longer needed - d.
-The loss of does not lead to a deficiency for that open space typology within the Electoral Ward and/or Area Committee area in which it is located.
-This calculation will be based on evidence in the most up-to-date Open Space Strategy. - e.
-The site is not suitable to meet any identified deficiency in another open space typology - f.
-There is no adverse impact on: - i.
+Evidence can be provided that the open space site is surplus to requirements - c.
+Its loss does not lead to a deficiency for that open space typology within the Electoral Ward and/or Area Committee area in which it is located.
+This calculation will be based on evidence in the most up-to-date Open Space Audit or Strategy - d.
+The site is not suitable to meet any identified deficiency of another open space typology, - e.
+There is no harm, or adverse impact caused to: - i.
 A designated landscape or townscape feature - ii.
-A heritage asset or its setting - iii.
-Ecological value on a site designated for its biodiversity value or the integrity of the Green Infrastructure network

-- iv.
-Existing recreational facilities - v.
-Amenity value - vi.
-The level of flood risk (particularly beyond the boundary of the site) - 10.
-The redevelopment and replacement of existing buildings will be permitted where this maintains or enhances the use of the open space or its context. - 11.
-The design of replacement structures should be sensitive to their setting; not normally exceed the footprint or height of the existing structure; and wherever feasible incorporate living roofs/walls and Sustainable Drainage Systems (SuDS). - 12.
-Development adjacent to an area of existing open space should seek to safeguard its appearance and wider setting by having no adverse impact on: - a.
+The historic environment. - iii.
+Ecological value on a site designated for its biodiversity value or the integrity of the Green Infrastructure network - iv.
+Amenity value - v.
+The level of flood risk (particularly beyond the boundary of the site) from all sources. - 9.
+The redevelopment and replacement of existing buildings will be permitted where this maintains or enhances the use of the open space or its context. - 10.
+The design of replacement structures should be sensitive to their setting; not normally exceed the footprint or height of the existing structure; and wherever feasible incorporate living roofs/walls and Sustainable Drainage Systems (SuDS). - 11.
+Development adjacent to an area of existing open space (including outdoor sports) should seek to safeguard its appearance and wider setting by having no adverse impact on: - a.
 Accessibility - b.
-Amenity value (including any important views out of the site) - c.
-Ecological value
+Amenity value (including any important views out of the site) - Ecological value Established uses, including the use designated open spaces or sports facilities.

-Other
+Other Recreation Pressures

-- 13. Residential developments that will contribute to recreational pressure on the South Pennine Moors SPA and SAC will be required to mitigate these effects through provision of new natural green spaces for recreation or to contribute towards improvements to existing open spaces including Suitable Alternative Natural Greenspace ["SANG"]. - 14.
-Within the Forest of Bowland AONB, new or enhanced open space should reflect the primary purpose and special qualities of the AONB.
+12. Residential developments that will contribute to recreational pressure on the South Pennine Moors SPA and SAC will be required to mitigate these effects through provision of new natural green spaces for recreation or to contribute towards improvements to existing open spaces including Suitable Alternative Natural Greenspace ["SANG"] (see Policy SDP9)

+13. Within the Forest of Bowland AONB, new or enhanced open space should reflect the primary purpose and special qualities of the AONB.